Life Insurance with High Blood Pressure

 With almost all health issues, some life insurance companies are willing to offer better rates than others for applicants with high blood pressure.
 Even if you are taking a medication to lower your blood pressure, some companies will completely overlook this fact as long as the medication is keeping your blood pressure under control.

-Because our agents are experienced, JRC has been able to get hundreds of applicants with a history of high blood pressure approved at preferred best rates.
+With our experience and more than 50 top-rated providers to choose from, we've been able to help hundreds of applicants with a history of high blood pressure get approved at preferred best rates.

 Every company has their own guidelines for acceptable ranges.
 As an example, Banner Life will allow an applicant to have blood pressure ranging up to 136/86 before excluding them from a “preferred-best” risk category.
 On the other hand, according to State Farm’s website, their blood pressure cut-off is only 115/70.
 If your numbers read higher than this, you cannot qualify for State Farm’s least expensive rate class of “preferred-best”.